 Staying hydrated is one of the most important to surviving a long flight.
 With recirculated air, carbonated drinks, and food full of sodium, you can leave a flight feeling dehydrated.
 To stay hydrated, drink herbal tea, water (you can refill at the airport with an empty bottle), eat dried or fresh fruits, salads, and vegetables.

 Keep Your Electronics Charged

-If you can’t move around, do in-seat foot pumps or ankle rolls.
+If you can’t move around or just prefer a window seat, do in-seat foot pumps or ankle rolls.
 This helps prevent Deep vein thrombosis (DVT) (blood clots).

 Upgrade if Necessary